KrasnitzLab/sgains/README.md

 ```

 Each section of this configuration file corresponds to the relevant `s-GAINS` tool
-subcommand and sets values for the options of the subcomman.
+subcommand and sets values for the options of the subcommand.

 The options passed from the command line override the options specified in the
 configuration file.